c00/buttercup/readme.md

 # buttercup

-> Sync me up, butterup
+> Sync me up, buttercup

 Backup local folders somewhere remote.
 But with privacy and security in mind.
 Buttercup let's you client-side encrypt your data before shipping it off to some cloud storage provider.
 Without the passphrase nobody will be able to see your data.
 (That includes you!)